 Park Advisory Commission

 Congress created the Park Advisory Commission to advise the National Park Service on the preparation and implementation of the General Management Plan.
 The commission is comprised of fifteen members from the key partner organizations, the local towns and counties, park landowners, the Commonwealth of Virginia, a citizens interest group, the National Park Service, and the U.S. Forest Service.
 They meet quarterly and all meetings are open to the public.
-A schedule of the Commission's upcoming quarterly meetings can be found on the park's Events Page.
 Meeting notes and a profile on each commissioner are posted below.

 John Adamson, Belle Grove Inc.

 Rob Nieweg, National Trust for Historic Preservation

 Nick Picerno, Shenandoah Valley Battlefields Foundation

 Cedar Creek and Belle Grove NHP: Advisory Commission Bylaws

 Did You Know?

 Did you know that Shenandoah County, Virginia, was originally named Dunmore County after Virginia's last royal governor?
 Once Dunmore departed Williamsburg with British forces, the county was renamed Shenandoah.